-Views/containing the programmatic content, for e.g. the home page and downloads page.
+Views/containing the programmatic content, for e.g. the home page and benchmark pages.

-The downloads and TZDB NZD files are stored on
+The benchmarks and TZDB NZD files are stored on

 Google Cloud Storage, under the

-files are fetched (and held permanently in memory) and then re-served via
+bucket.
+NZD files and benchmarks are fetched (and held permanently in memory) and then re-served via

 the nodatime.org web application (mostly because we do not want to serve